stuartellis/stuartellis-site-hugo/content/articles/fedora-workstation-setup.md

 ## Configuring Git

-Always set your details before you create or clone repositories on a new system.
+Always set your details for Git before you create or clone repositories on a new system.
 This requires two commands in a terminal window:

     git config --global user.name "Your Name"